Graduate Certificate in Forensic Accounting

 Admission to the Program

 Open to students with a bachelor's degree or equivalent from an accredited institution with a satisfactory grade point average.
 Applicants must have at least one year of work experience.
-Applicants whose first language is not English are required to take and earn minimum acceptable scores on the Test of English as a Foreign Language (TOEFL) and demonstrate English language proficiency.
+Applicants whose first language is not English must have a satisfactory score on the Test of English as a Foreign Language (TOEFL).

 - ACCT-677 Financial Statement Analysis (3)

-- ACCT-680 Advanced Forensic Accounting & Fraud Detection (3)
+- ACCT-680 Advanced Forensic Accounting and Fraud Investigation (3)

 - ACCT-550 Accounting Information Systems (3)